-I have zero tolerance for inappropriate and/or disrespectful behaviors, language and/or profanity in class, during my office hours or in email-communication.
+I have zero tolerance for inappropriate and/or disrespectful behaviors, language and/or profanity during online discussions, my office hours or in email-communication.
 Students who engage in such behaviors will be removed from the class room or dropped from the class, depending on the circumstances.
 I will also remove any individual from the lectures/ discussions and/or the course who is deemed by me and/or others to be disrupting the educational process.
 In serious circumstances, students might be referred to the appropriate LSC offices which could result in disciplinary actions or dismissal from the college.
-This is a fast-paced course and there are a lot of material to cover.
-Hence, the class is primarily lecture-oriented and I will spend most of class time to lecture on the important concepts, important problem solving techniques and examples.
-If you have homework questions, policy questions, questions on previous material, or questions on the prerequisite material for this class, come to my office during my office hours and I will be happy to answer them.
-On the other hand, I welcome and encourage you to answer the questions and exercises that I pose during my lecture.